xGOBx/CS3280_Project1/readMe.md

      ```bash
      git checkout <branch-name>
      ```
-   - VS Code should update automatically.
-If it doesn't, close and reopen the editor.

-3. **Dependencies**:
+3. **Building the Program**:
-   - Open the terminal in VS Code and run:
+   - In the command prompt, run:
      ```bash
      cargo build
      ```

-4. **Running the Programs**:
+4. **Running the Program**:
+   - After building, run the program by typing:
      ```bash
      cargo run
      ```

 ## Performance Comparison